brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 02.md

 + **Principle 4**: Respect for Law and Public Interest (added by The United States epartment of Home Security's **Menlo Report**)

 ### Privacy - EDPS(European Data Protection Supervisor)
-+ Future-oriented regulation of data processing adn respect for the rights to privacy and to data protection
++ Future-oriented regulation of data processing and respect for the rights to privacy and to data protection
 + Accountable controllers who determine personal information processing
 + Privacy conscious engineering and design of data processing products and services
 + Empowered individuals